-Part of the planning of a canoe trip entails knowing what to expect on your trip.
-This is not so difficult to figure out when you are canoeing on a lake.
-For canoeing on a river, however, you should learn about the ratings given to rapids, water level, and even canoeists.
+Part of the planning of a paddling trip entails knowing what to expect on your trip.
+This is not so difficult to figure out when you are paddling on a lake.
+For paddling on a river, however, you should learn about the ratings given to rapids, water level, and even canoeists.

 A skier is aware that a black diamond run is a lot steeper and more difficult than a green circle slope.
 Rapids, like ski slopes, vary in their intensity.
 The International Rating system classifies rapids as follows:

 - Class A - Lake water.
 Still.
 No perceptible movement. met.
 Even nor

 - Class I - Easy.
 Smooth water; light riffles; clear passages, occasional sand banks and gentle curves.
 The most difficult problems might arise when paddling around bridges and other obvious obstructions. classification

 - Class II - Moderate.
 Medium-quick water; rapids with regular waves; clear and open passages between rocks and ledges.
 Maneuvering required.
 Best handled by intermediates who can maneuver canoes and read water.

 - Class III - Moderately difficult.
 Numerous high and irregular waves; rocks and eddies with passages clear but narrow and requiring experience to run.
 Visual inspection required if rapids are unknown.
 Open canoes without flotation bags will have difficulty.
 These rapids are best left to canoeists with expert skills.

 - Class IV - Difficult.
 Long and powerful rapids and standing waves; souse holes and boiling eddies.
 Powerful and precise maneuvering required.
 Visual inspection mandatory.
 Cannot be run in canoes unless the craft is decked or properlyequipped with flotation bags.
 Advance preparations for possible rescue work important.